chrisgurney/obsidian-note-toolbar/README.md

 ## Installing via Community Plugins

-- [ ] TBD - This plugin is not yet released (see [Known Issues](#known-issues)).
-In spite of those issues, you're welcome to install it via BRAT.
+- [ ] TBD - This plugin is not yet released as I work out the details, but you're welcome to install it via BRAT.
 I welcome [your feedback](https://github.com/chrisgurney/obsidian-note-toolbar/discussions)!

 ## Installing via BRAT